google/gsocguides/README.md

 # Google Summer of Code Guides

-This project contains the Google Summer of Code Mentor Guide and Student Guide.
+This project contains the Google Summer of Code Mentor Guide and Contributor Guide.

 ## Template